CoderBaron/robovm-robopods/firebase/ios-appcheck/README.md

 App Check helps protect your backend resources from abuse, such as billing fraud and phishing.
 It works with both Firebase services and your own backends to keep your resources safe.

 ### Frameworks required for this pod:
-* FirebaseAppCheck.framework (from Firebase.zip/FirebaseAppCheck/FirebaseAppCheck.xcframework)
+* FirebaseAppCheck.xcframework (from Firebase.zip/FirebaseAppCheck/FirebaseAppCheck.xcframework)

 Plus ones required for ios-core module:
-* FirebaseCore.framework (from Firebase.zip/FirebaseAnalytics/FirebaseCore.xcframework)
+* FirebaseCore.xcframework (from Firebase.zip/FirebaseAnalytics/FirebaseCore.xcframework)
-* FirebaseCoreInternal.framework (from Firebase.zip/FirebaseAnalytics/FirebaseCoreInternal.xcframework)
+* FirebaseCoreInternal.xcframework (from Firebase.zip/FirebaseAnalytics/FirebaseCoreInternal.xcframework)
-* GoogleUtilities.framework (from Firebase.zip/FirebaseAnalytics/GoogleUtilities.xcframework)
+* GoogleUtilities.xcframework (from Firebase.zip/FirebaseAnalytics/GoogleUtilities.xcframework)
-* FBLPromises.framework (from Firebase.zip/FirebaseAnalytics/FBLPromises.xcframework)
+* FBLPromises.xcframework (from Firebase.zip/FirebaseAnalytics/FBLPromises.xcframework)

 ### to use this pod configure your `robovm.xml`